codeBelt/sjs-base-model/README.md

 ```

 #### clone()
-Create a clone/copy of the BaseModel.
+Creates a clone/copy of the BaseModel.
 ```javascript
 const clone = carModel.clone();
 ```